 What does that added boost in efficiency do for your business?

-Carolina: Consulting in marketing and PR, every client is different from their needs and what they’re looking for.
-For example, I use many contractors, and then I kind of build mini teams with the people I am working with.
+Carolina: Consulting in marketing and PR, every client is different in their needs and what they’re looking for.
+For example, I use many contractors, and then I kind of build mini-teams with the people I am working with.